 Ian Thorpe will host a controversial new hidden camera documentary series exposing schoolyard bullying, to air on the ABC later this month.

-“Bullied” is a new social experiment that follows two high school students who have been bullied at their schools, with the incidents captured on hidden camera footage that is then shown to their parents, peers, school teachers and the bullies themselves.
+The incidents, captured on hidden camera footage, shown to their parents, peers, school teachers and the bullies themselves.

-“I have some personal experience around the issue of bullying so I want to share my insights to help Australian kids,” Ian shared when the series was announced last year.
+“I have personal experience around the issue of bullying so I want to share my insights to help Australian kids,”

 If you need someone to talk to, help is available from QLife on 1800 184 527 or online at QLife.org.au, Kids Helpline on 1800 55 1800, Lifeline on 13 11 14, or Beyond Blue on 1300 22 4636.